spencertipping/ni/doc/ni_by_example_4.md

 #`ni` by Example Chapter 4 (pre-alpha release)
-Welcome to chapter 4.
+Welcome to Chapter 4.
 At this point you have enough skills to read the documentation on your own.
 As a result, this chapter should read a little briefer because it is focused on introducing you to the possibilities of each operator.

 Unlike the other chapters thus far, this chapter has no theme; it's a list of useful operations.
 This chapter covers some of the interplay between `ni` and `bash`, HDFS joins using `nfu`, The `ni` monitor, cell operations, stream splitting, vertical column operations, sparse matrix operations, Ruby and Lisp operators, ni-specific perl operators, and has another Perl chapter.